refinedev/refine/documentation/docs/packages/data-providers/nestjs-query/index.md

 ### Developer Experience

 We suggest using `GraphQL Code Generator` to generate types for your queries and mutations.
-You can check out the [GraphQL Code Generator](https://the-guild.dev/graphql/codegen/docs/getting-started) guide to learn more about it.
+You can check out the [GraphQL Code Generator Documentation](https://the-guild.dev/graphql/codegen/docs/getting-started) to learn more about it.

 It simplifies the process of writing queries and mutations and provides a better developer experience with auto-completions.